 If you don't have specific and measurable goals, it is easy to make excuses to avoid doing something that you don't want to do.

 For example, can you see the difference between: I want to lose weight this year and I am going to lose 10 pounds in the next 6 weeks?

 With that specific goal in mind, you are less likely to come up with an excuse every day to skip the gym or to eat junk food.
-Vague goals will often get you very far.
+Vague goals will not get you very far.

 Reason #5: You're scared of making a mistake

 You may make excuses because you are scared to make a mistake.
 Mistakes might seem like the end of the world to you.
 However, mistakes are actually valuable.